marc260/Artificial-Neural-Network/README.md

 Variance = __0.0173929754892__ (small variance)

+## Improving the ANN

+Two ways, Dropout Regularisation or Parameter Tuning.

 ### Dropout Regularization

 Dropout is the solution for reducing overfitting if needed.
 Overfitting is when the model was trained too much